-The West course is the shorter of the two courses (though they each measure in excess of 7,000 yards!) and both are fine examples of metropolitan parkland layouts.
-The East is the tougher of the two (hosting the South African Open seven times between 1946 and 1986) and it was completed in 1935 by Robert Grimsdell, probably South Africa’s finest golf course architect and resident pro at “the Royal” for over twenty years.
-It has been upgraded in recent years, first when architect Mark Muller re-laid a number of greens then when some stream realignment work was carried out on the back nine holes.
+The West course is the shorter of the two courses (though they each measure in excess of 7,000 yards) and both are fine examples of metropolitan parkland layouts.
+The East is the tougher of the two (hosting the South African Open seven times between 1946 and 1986) and it was completed in 1935 by Robert Grimsdell, probably South Africa’s most prominent golf course architect and resident pro at “the Royal” for over twenty years.

 The East is famed for its fearsome start to the inward half, with back-to-back par fours over 500 yards in length at the 10th and 11th holes.
 The latter, in particular, is regarded as one of the hardest holes in South Africa.
 Played downhill from the tee, the fairway doglegs smartly to the right where the approach has to carry across water before making it to the safety of a distant green.